Lepton Flavour Symmetries

 \subsection{Outlook}

 Modular invariance is an interesting candidate for a realistic flavour symmetry.
 Compared to the traditional linear realization of discrete symmetries, it allows to predict not only mixing angles and phases but also neutrino masses.
 It requires less flavons: in minimal realizations no flavon beyond $\tau$ is needed.
 In the most favorable cases, as long as supersymmetry is exact, the superpotential is completely determined by symmetry requirements, to any order in the $\tau$ power expansion, up to an overall constant.
 In the exact supersymmetry limit the superpotential does not receive any perturbative or nonperturbative corrections, a unique feature compared to the models based on linearly realized symmetries.
 A lesson that we can learn from the proposed models is that a low level $N$ and modular forms of low weights minimize the number of free parameters.
 So far the approach allows no prediction for the charged lepton masses.
 The charged lepton sector might require a substantially different description, perhaps in terms of additional moduli \cite{Ferrara:1989qb,deMedeirosVarzielas:2019cyj} or some conventional flavon.
-This aspect is related to the possibility of extending modular invariance to the quark sector \cite{Okada:2018yrn,Kobayashi:2018wkl,Okada:2019uoy}, even in a GUT context \cite{deAnda:2018ecu,Kobayashi:2019rzp}.
 The models proposed so far rely on a minimal form of the K\"ahler potential, which however is not justified in a bottom-up approach.
 Modular invariance allows for additional terms in the K\"ahler potential, and their impact in the parameter region of interest to neutrinos has been shown to be important.